easyctf/writeups-2014/README.md

 Thanks for playing EasyCTF!
 Here are the solutions to the problems.
 If you have something to add, feel free to make a pull request to https://github.com/failedxyz/easyctf_writeups.

+## Reflection

+Our purpose in making this CTF was to help people learn programming and about systems in general.
+Consequently, after some processing, we'll leave the problems and site up after the contest.

 ## Credits

 I'd like to thank all those people who helped make EasyCTF happen.